ConnectAI-E/Awesome-One-Click-Deployment/README.md

 ## Business Version for AutoGPT-Next-Web

 During the period of maintaining open source projects, many friends came to consult about customizing the system.
 Considering that there may be more friends who have similar needs, we decided to start the internal test plan of the commercial version~
-1. plan support
-User login system, billing system, charging system, etc., so that everyone can directly deploy a charged version of AutoGPT, and can directly obtain income
+1. plan support：User login system, billing system, charging system, etc., so that everyone can directly deploy a charged version of AutoGPT, and can directly obtain income
-2. way of participation
-To pre-order the commercial version and view the details of the commercial version plan, please click the link below https://egqz2y6eul.feishu.cn/docx/PxoMd7LGfoobAixiuWacxRWQnNd?from=from_copylink
+2. way of participation：To pre-order the commercial version and view the details of the commercial version plan, please click the link below https://egqz2y6eul.feishu.cn/docx/PxoMd7LGfoobAixiuWacxRWQnNd?from=from_copylink

 ## Service provided